 Our integrations approach is to “follow the code” and integrate at natural touchpoints along the lifecycle of the code.
 Therefore, consider integrating with developers’:

 IDEs: This is about as “shift left” as it gets.
 With this integration, developers assess code for security and fix flaws— as they’re writing it.

-For instance, Veracode Greenlight allows developers to test individual classes as they work on them in their IDE, getting results back in seconds and highlighting areas where they’ve successfully applied secure coding principles.
+For instance, Veracode Static Analysis IDE Scan allows developers to test individual classes as they work on them in their IDE, getting results back in seconds and highlighting areas where they’ve successfully applied secure coding principles.
 Then, before checking in their code, developers can start a full application scan, review security findings and triage the results, all from within their own IDE.
 In addition, they can easily see which findings violate their security policy and view the data path and call stack information to understand how their code may be vulnerable to attack.

 Ticketing and bug tracking systems: With this integration, you add security findings into the mix of issues developers need to address.
 With Veracode, this integration enables security findings to automatically appear as tickets in the developer’s “to-do list.”
 Based on scan results, the Veracode integration will open, update and close tickets related to security flaws automatically in developers’ bug tracking systems, embedding Veracode scans into developers’ work cycles.

 Build systems: With this integration, application security scanning is an automated step in the build or release process.
 Security testing simply becomes another automated test the build server performs, along with its other functionality and quality tests.
 Developers decide if an application should not be released if it does not pass policy.